-In a world where data drives our marketing, sales, and customer success initiatives, bad data has increasingly become a problem for companies of all sizes.
-Right now, your company is missing out on revenue because of bad data in your HubSpot databases.
+At this very moment, your company is missing out on revenue due to bad data in your HubSpot databases.
 That’s right.
-It’s a fact of life for any company that collects and uses even moderate amounts of customer data.
+Bad data is a fact of life for any company that collects and uses even moderate amounts of customer data.

 Here are a few statistics that show just how serious the problem is: